Interactive Map Shows Which Dinosaurs Roamed Around South Dakota

 Over the years, South Dakota has been home to a number of historic dinosaur bone discoveries, including 'Sue', the Tyrannosaurus Rex discovered on the Cheyenne River Indian Reservation, in August of 1990.

-Just last week, the Mount Rushmore State was back in the news when the remains of a seven-foot-long, 3,000-pound Triceratops skull 'Shady' was unearthed in the Badlands.
+The Mount Rushmore State was back in the news when the remains of a seven-foot-long, 3,000-pound Triceratops skull 'Shady' was unearthed in the Badlands.

-And while most of the significant dinosaur bone encounters have happened in West River South Dakota, that doesn't mean we didn't have dinosaurs roaming what has now, millions of years later, become the eastern part of state.
+And while most of the significant dinosaur bone encounters have happened in West River South Dakota, that doesn't mean we didn't have dinosaurs roaming what has now, millions of years later, become the eastern part of the state.

 In 2016, a Mosasaurus fossil was discovered in the Black Hills.